-Impacts on special-status habitats associated with the operation and maintenance of small to medium facilities would be similar to those described for non-special-status habitats.
+Impacts on special-status habitats associated with operation and maintenance would be similar to those described for non-special-status habitats.
 However, because of the more sensitive nature of special-status habitats and the special-status species those habitats support, the impacts would be greater.

-Specific impacts from solar energy operations and maintenance would depend on the solar fields and associated infrastructure and access roads within or adjacent to special-status habitats.
-In the absence of operational BMPs, impacts on special-status habitats could result from long-term degradation or loss of special-status habitat within the facility footprint and in adjacent special-status habitats, altered hydrologic patterns, oil or other contaminant spills from maintenance activities, and the ongoing spread of invasive plant species.
+Specific impacts from operations and maintenance would depend on the solar fields and associated infrastructure and access roads within or adjacent to special-status habitats.
+In the absence of operational BMPs, impacts on special-status habitats could result from long-term degradation or loss of special-status habitat within the project footprint and in adjacent special-status habitats, altered hydrologic patterns, oil or other contaminant spills from maintenance activities, and the ongoing spread of invasive plant species.

-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, some operation activities of small to medium utility-scale solar energy facilities would result in less than significant impacts to special-status terrestrial habitats.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, some operation activities would result in less than significant impacts to special-status terrestrial habitats.
 Activities which cause the permanent degradation, loss, or conversion of suitable special-status habitat that is critical to species viability or disrupt habitat continuity along migration routes would result in potentially significant adverse impacts on special-status terrestrial habitats.